 Forensic Evidence from the Scene of the Accident

-While there are a number of reasons to contact an attorney after a car accident, one of the most important reasons is so that your attorney can send an investigator to the scene of the accident as soon as possible.
+While there are a number of reasons to contact an attorney after a car accident, one of the most important reasons is so that your auto accident attorney can send an investigator to the scene of the accident as soon as possible.
 An experienced investigator will be able to assess the scene of the collision, take more photos and video, and gather any additional evidence that is available to help prove your claim.

 Expert Vehicle Inspections